Updated annually

 Learn about Cincinnati’s rich musical history

-From launching the career of the “Godfather of Soul” James Brown to resurrecting the career of county music icon Hank Williams–and just about every musical genre in between–Cincy has a notably rich music history.
+From launching the career of the “Godfather of Soul” James Brown to resurrecting the career of county music icon Hank Williams–and just about every musical genre in between–Cincy has a rich music history that may surprise you.

 While James Brown recorded many of his classic hits in Cincinnati on the King Records label, Cincy cannot claim him as an original son.
 However, his legendary and long-time backup band, The J.B.’s, are from the area.